 Note: For a list of DEC-managed recreation lands see the Places to Go page.

-The comment period for the 2014 Draft Open Space Conservation Plan is now closed
+The 2016 Open Space Conservation Plan is available.

 Open Space Introduction